 is the student parliament a democratic process?

-Whilst the Student Council embraces many elements of the democratic process, it is important to remember that all decisions regarding the school need to be agreed upon by Ms Thomson.
-However, representatives choose to be part of School Council on a voluntary basis and participation in each sub-committee is down to the individual themselves.
+- Whilst the Student Council embraces many elements of the democratic process, it is important to remember that all decisions regarding the school need to be agreed upon by Ms Thomson.

-It is up to us to decide the agenda for the meetings and, with the help of Heads of School and Ms Redfern, we organise timescales and future plans.
-Occasionally, staff ask that the Student Council add something specific to their agenda; once discussed, and answers or solutions are suggested, Ms Redfern or the Heads of School will results are passed on to the relevant teacher.
+- It is up the students to decide the agenda for the meetings and, with the help of Ms Redfern, they organise timescales and future plans.
+Occasionally, staff ask that the Student Council add something specific to their agenda; once discussed, and answers or solutions are suggested, Ms Redfern or the Student Leadership Team and results are passed on to the relevant teacher.

-Heads of School meet regularly with a member of the Senior Leadership team to share the voice of the students and the foci of each sub-committee.
+- The Student Leaders Team meet regularly with a member of the Senior Leadership team to share the voice of the students.
 The results of these SLT discussions are reported back to the full Student Council who will then disseminate information to the forms and year groups they represent.

-Any concerns that the students have are raised at School Council meetings and all voices are heard.
+- Any concerns that the students have are raised at School Council meetings and all voices are heard.
 We have some fantastic ideas for the coming year.
-These can be found on the minutes that are published each week.

 What have we achieved?